thatonearchguy/INKI-Software/docs/source/introduction.rst

     CONFIG_LOG_BACKEND_UART=n
     CONFIG_LOG_BACKEND_RTT=y

-MCUBoot is treated as a child application of my main application.
-These options enable some convenient amenities like USB-emulated serial to recover the device in the case of a dodgy user-space update or flash job, serial for debugging and logging, and space compaction to maximise space available for the main application and the LittleFS partition.
+Zephyr RTOS uses KConfig underneath to select what features should be compiled into the resulting kernel and executable.
+It's far better than the old Nordic SDK's ``sdk_config.h`` file which would often be tens of thousands of lines of commented out options and little clarification or documentation over what options were needed to enable a particular option.
+The best part is that it's a tried and proven industry standard tool - it's used extensively in the Linux kernel and CoreBoot repositories - which I will have under my belt by the time this project is complete!
+Now, back to MCUBoot - MCUBoot is treated as a child application of my main application.
+The KConfig options above enable some convenient amenities like USB-emulated serial to recover the device in the case of a dodgy user-space update or flash job, serial for debugging and logging, and space compaction to maximise space available for the main application and the LittleFS partition.
 It turns out that enabling MCUBoot automatically enabled Nordic Partition Manager, which ignored all of the size directives that I put in the devicetree.
 This meant I had to write my own static partition allocation file which manhandled everything into the right hexadecimal offsets that I had painstakingly calculated in the above step:

 .. code-block:: yaml